 1. Brokerage and custody costs

-Costs vary broadly between Swiss online trading platforms – with some brokers charging up to ten times as much as others for certain services.
+Costs vary broadly between Swiss online trading platforms.
 Costs which have a significant impact on investment include the brokerage fees charged when you buy or sell stocks, ETFs, funds, bonds and other securities, and custodial fees charged for the maintenance of your securities.
 Brokerage fees are only charged when you make trades.
 Custodial fees are charged if you hold securities, whether or not you make trades.

 Tip: Compare all relevant costs based on your specific trading needs.
 The interactive trading comparison on moneyland.ch accounts for both brokerage fees and custodial fees based on your specific trading requirements.